Japanese destroyer Kawakaze (1936): History

 Kawakaze, built at the Fujinagata Shipyards was laid down on 25 April 1935, launched on 1 November 1936 and commissioned on 30 April 1937.
 As with the last 4 Shiratsuyu class destroyers, she was slightly different from the first 6 built, with a more rounded and smooth bridge which was used as a prototype for the succeeding Asashio class destroyers, as opposed to the previous blocky and angular bridge.
-Upon commissioning, Lieutenant Commander Wakabayashi Kazuo was appointed command of Kawakaze, and she was assigned to destroyer division 24 alongside her sisterships Umikaze, Yamakaze, and Suzukaze.
-In August of 1937 to December, Kawakaze joined destroyer division 24 in taking part in the Second Cino Japanese War (specifically the Battle of Shanghai) taking part in a variety of convoy escorting and patrol duties, with the occasional shore bombardment mission.
+Upon commissioning, Lieutenant Commander Wakabayashi Kazuo was appointed to command Kawakaze, and she was assigned to destroyer division 24 alongside her sister ships Umikaze, Yamakaze, and Suzukaze.
+In August of 1937 to December, Kawakaze joined destroyer division 24 in taking part in the Second Sino-Japanese War (specifically the Battle of Shanghai) taking part in a variety of convoy escorting and patrol duties, with the occasional shore bombardment mission.
 On October 11, 1941, Kawakaze was one of 98 Japanese warships anchored in Tokyo Bay for a massive fleet inspection in preparation for Japan's entry into WW2.
 Emperor Hirohito inspected the fleet personally aboard the battleship Hiei.